Marika3/ShinyTest/README.md

 ShinyTest
 =========

-Test map mad with Shiny and rCharts
+Test map made with Shiny and rCharts